bouzebda/bouzebda.github.io/_pages/cv.md

 {% include base_path %}

-{% for post in site.cv reversed %}
-  {% include archive-single.html %}
-{% endfor %}

 Education
 ======
-* HDR. in Mathematics Sciences (2014)
+- **HDR. in Mathematics Sciences (2014)**
-    * Speciality Statistics and Applied Probability
+    - Speciality Statistics and Applied Probability
-    * title: Contribution to the nonparametric and semiparametric statistical inference : empirical process, copulas and bootstrap
+    - title: *Contribution to the nonparametric and semiparametric statistical inference : empirical process, copulas and bootstrap*
-    * UTC
+    - UTC

-* Ph.
-D. in Mathematics Sciences (2007)
+- **Ph.
+D. in Mathematics Sciences (2007)**
-    * Speciality Statistics and Applied Probability
+    - Speciality Statistics and Applied Probability
-    * title: Contribution to the extreme statistics and to the independence tests
+    - title: Contribution to the extreme statistics and to the independence tests
-    * Defended on May 14th, 2007
+    - Defended on May 14th, 2007
-    * University Pierre and Marie Curie - Paris 6
+    - University Pierre and Marie Curie - Paris 6

 Work experience